 A successful businessman and entrepreneur, Ken Davy has lived and worked in Huddersfield since the early 60’s.
 During that time he has built four different businesses from scratch and employed well over a thousand staff.
-He is currently Chairman of the SimplyBiz Group, an AIM listed technology and people business based in Huddersfield which provides support to the financial services sector.
+As of the end of April 2021, Ken takes on the role of Deputy Chairman of Fintel PLC, an AIM listed technology and people business based in Huddersfield which provides support to the financial services sector.
+In addition to having founded Fintel, he also served as Chairman from 2002 until 2021.

 Ken has been Chairman of the Huddersfield Giants since 1996 and is Life President of Huddersfield Town, having been Chairman for 7 years after rescuing the club in 2003.